Mobility of geometric constraint systems with extrusion symmetry: Introduction

 This notion of extrusion symmetry is motivated by applications in Computer-Aided Design.
 The 3D version of extruding a framework is a widely used technique in CAD for generating a 3D model from an initial 2D sketch, and hence it is important to understand the flexibility of extruded frameworks.
 (The framework in Figure~\ref{fig:ex1}(a) can be viewed as an extruded triangle where the extrusion direction is in the plane of the triangle.)
 Since CAD structures in 3D often include both points and planes, as well as a mix of geometric constraints between these objects (point-point distance constraints, point-plane distance constraints, and plane-plane angle constraints) \cite{FGO}, we will develop our mobility analysis of extrusion-symmetric frameworks for both bar-joint frameworks and the more general point-hyperplane frameworks \cite{EJNSTW} in Euclidean $d$-space (for an arbitrary $d$).

+By treating the extrusion as a symmetry we can exploit the methods that have proved useful for analysing frameworks with point group symmetry.
+In particular, using group representation theory, the rigidity matrices of the extruded frameworks can be transformed into a block-diagonalised form, where each block matrix corresponds to an irreducible representation of the group.
+Based on this block-decomposition, methods from character theory may be applied to derive symmetry-adapted counting rules for detecting both infinitesimal motions and self-stresses in extrusion-symmetric frameworks that are not detectable via the standard count.
+Although in many cases it is also possible to identify the infinitesimal (and finite) flexibility of an extruded framework using a direct parametrisation of the extrusion directions \cite{FGO}, the symmetry-adapted counting rules also provide information on self-stresses of the framework.
+Note that for applications in CAD and geometric constraint solving, for example, it is important to identify which constraints are dependent.

+Another key aspect of the block-decomposition is that each block matrix is a symmetry-adapted rigidity matrix of a much smaller size than the standard non-symmetric rgidity matrix.
+This reduction in the size of the constraint system provides a signifcant computational advantage for analysing extruded frameworks.

+Finally, the results we establish in Section~\ref{sec:finiteflex} for detecting finite flexes in frameworks which have symmetry has led us to develop a numerical algorithm which detects both mobility and local redundancy in a variety (but not all) frameworks including those with point group symmetry (see Section~\ref{sec:linpush}).
+The identification of constraints that are locally redundant, in the sense of Definition~\ref{localred}, is a crucial problem in CAD, especially when the framework is under-constrained, so this information can be conveyed to a designer.
+The fact that extrusion generates a framework with symmetry shows that the flexibility and local redundancy for extruded frameworks is also detected by our numerical algorithm.

-In Sections~\ref{sec:intro1} and \ref{sec:general} we first establish the basic definitions of $t$-fold extrusion symmetric bar-joint and point-hyperplane frameworks, respectively.
+The paper is organised as follows.
+In Sections~\ref{sec:intro1} and \ref{sec:general} we first establish the basic definitions of $t$-fold extrusion-symmetric bar-joint and point-hyperplane frameworks, respectively.
 Moreover, we show in these sections that the rigidity matrix of a $t$-fold extrusion-symmetric bar-joint framework (point-hyperplane framework, respectively) can be transformed into a block-diagonal form, with the caveat that if a point-hyperplane framework contains a hyperplane that lies along an extrusion direction, then the framework may have to be suitably pinned for the block-diagonalisation to apply.
-These results are obtained by showing that the corresponding rigidity matrices intertwine two particular representations of the group describing the extrusion symmetry.
+These results are obtained by adapting the method in \cite{BS2} and showing that the corresponding rigidity matrices intertwine two particular representations of the group describing the extrusion symmetry.
+The block-diagonalisation of the rigidity matrix is useful in numerical algorithms which require the inversion of the rigidity matrix since the size of each block is typically less than about half the size of the original rigidity matrix.